NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/services/dps/metadata/_index.md

 ## What is metadata?

 Metadata is structured information about digital objects.
 Without metadata, a digital file is just an opaque sequence of bits: you cannot find it, you cannot understand what it represents, and you cannot prove it is what it claims to be.
+Metadata exists to enable the preservation of data; for an overview of how the DPS handles data, see [Data management](/docs/services/dps/data/).

 For digital preservation, metadata serves several essential functions: